isoteriksoftware/react-gallery-3d/README.md

 The component has a `material` prop that accepts a material or an array of materials to apply to the gallery item.
 This allows you to customize the appearance of the gallery item.

+By default, the `material` is automatically disposed when the component is unmounted.
+You can disable this behavior by setting the `disableAutoDispose` prop to `true`.

 #### Props
 ```tsx
 type GalleryItemProps = MeshProps & {